Kyle Anderson (basketball): Memphis Grizzlies (2018–2022)

-Minnesota Timberwolves (2022–present)
+Minnesota Timberwolves (2022–2024)

 On July 8, 2022, Anderson signed with the Minnesota Timberwolves.
 On December 9, Anderson scored 15 points and recorded a season-high 12 assists during a 118–108 win against the Utah Jazz.

+On April 9, 2023, during a win against the New Orleans Pelicans, Anderson was involved in an altercation with his teammate, Rudy Gobert.
+Gobert struck Anderson after a verbal exchange, resulting in Gobert being escorted off the court.
+Gobert did not return to the game, and was later sent home from the locker room.
+In his first season with the Timberwolves, Anderson averaged 9.4 points, 5.3 rebounds and 4.9 assists per game.

+Golden State Warriors (2024–2025)

+On July 6, 2024, Anderson was traded to the Golden State Warriors in a six-team trade also including the Philadelphia 76ers, Dallas Mavericks, Denver Nuggets and Charlotte Hornets, which became the NBA's first six-team transaction.

+Miami Heat (2025)

+On February 6, 2025, Anderson was traded to the Miami Heat in a five-team trade, including Jimmy Butler to the Warriors.

+Utah Jazz (2025–present)

+On July 7, 2025, Anderson was traded to the Utah Jazz in a three-team trade that also involved the Los Angeles Clippers.

 National team career

 Anderson participated in U16 and U17 training camps for USA Basketball prior to being named to the 2009–10 USA Basketball Men's Developmental National Team.
 In 2012, he started at power forward for the USA Basketball Junior National Select Team that competed at the Nike Hoop Summit, which featured the top American high school seniors against a team of international players aged 19 or younger.

+In 2023, Anderson said that he would consider playing for the Chinese national team.
+On July 24, 2023, the Chinese Basketball Association announced that he had obtained Chinese citizenship in advance of the 2023 FIBA Basketball World Cup.